 Visit the Prague Castle

-One of the largest ancient castles in the world, this beautiful UNESCO World Heritage site features three courtyards and numerous buildings cover over 17 acres of land.
+One of the largest ancient castles in the world, this beautiful UNESCO World Heritage site features three courtyards and numerous buildings spread across 17 acres of land.
 An important symbol for the Czechs, this castle was founded in the 9th century by Prince Bořivoj of the Premyslid dynasty.
 It became the seat of past rulers, the Prague bishop and later presidents.
-After 1989, many areas of the Castle were made accessible for the general public for the first time, including Ballgame Hall, the Royal Garden, and the South Gardens.
+After 1989, many areas of the Castle were made accessible to the general public for the first time, including Ballgame Hall, the Royal Garden, and the South Gardens.
 A number of priceless art relics, historical documents, as well as the Czech Crown Jewels are stored here.
-Don’t leave Prague without a panoramic view of the castle.
+Don’t leave Prague without a visiting the castle.

 Watch The Astronomical Clock

 This giant, whimsical clock dates back to the 14th century (1380) and has been modified, destroyed and repaired many times since then.
 Catch a glimpse of the 12 apostles every hour as they pass through the window above the astronomical dial.
 It has four moving automatons with a spooky skeleton ringing his knell for each hour passing and dials featuring German time, Babylonian time, Old Bohemian time and Sidereal time.
 The clock also tracks the Sun’s path through the zodiac constellations and the phases of the moon.
 Make sure to get there 10 minutes before the hour if you want a good spot to take photos.